Tiberiusmoon/Antivirus-Combat-and-Repair/README.md

-### Here i will guide you through recovering your Windows 10 OS from an infection.
+#### Here i will guide you through recovering your Windows 10 OS from an infection.

-## Sign's of infection:
+### Sign's of infection:

+When a virus is infected on to your system, icon's and taskbars can flicker breifly.
+Slower than usual